AplaProject/apla-docs-en/introduction/api2.rst

     POST
     /api/v2/login

-* *[state]* - ecosystem ID.
+* *[ecosystem]* - ecosystem ID.
 If not specified, the command will work with the first ecosystem.
 * *[expire]* - lifetime of the JWT token in seconds (36000 by default).
 * *[pubkey]* - public hex key.
 If the blockchain already stores a key, then the wallet number should be passed with the *wallet* parameter.
 * *[wallet]* - wallet in numerical or XXXX-...-XXXX format.
 Use this in cases where the public key is already stored in the blockchain.
 Can't be used together with *pubkey*.